HathorNetwork/rfcs/text/0025-p2p-sync-v2.md

 5. `BEST_BLOCK`: It is a response to a `GET_BEST_BLOCK` message.

-6. `GET_BLOCK_TXS`: It starts a streaming of transaction from a given hash.
-XXX TODO Change the name?
+6. `GET_TRANSACTIONS_BFS`: It starts a streaming of transaction from a list of given hashes, a "first block" hash which has to match the first block of the given transactions, and a "last block" which marks when to stop because the requester already has that block (and everything before it).

-7. `TRANSACTION`: It carries a transaction inside the message.
+7. `TRANSACTION`: It carries one transaction inside the message.

+8. `TRANSACTIONS_END`: It indicates that the current streaming of transactions has finished.

-8. `GET_PEER_BLOCK_HASHES`: It requests the hashes of the blocks in the bestchain associated with a list of heights.
+9. `GET_PEER_BLOCK_HASHES`: It requests the hashes of the blocks in the bestchain associated with a list of heights.

-9. `PEER_BLOCK_HASHES`: It is a response to a `GET_PEER_BLOCK_HASHES` message.
+10. `PEER_BLOCK_HASHES`: It is a response to a `GET_PEER_BLOCK_HASHES` message.

-10. `STOP_BLOCK_STREAMING`: It requests the other peer to stop the streaming.
+11. `STOP_BLOCK_STREAMING`: It requests the other peer to stop the streaming.

-11. `GET_MEMPOOL`: It requests the peer to send its mempool.
-XXX TODO Change protocol?
+12. `GET_TIPS`: It requests the peer to send its unconfirmed transaction tips so we can start to build the mempool from those.

+13. `TIPS`: It carries one transaction inside the message in response to `GET_TIPS`.

-12. `MEMPOOL_END`: It indicates that the sync of the mempool has ended.
+14. `TIPS_END`: It indicates that the streaming of tips has finished.

+15. `RELAY`: It carries a boolean flag to indicate that the remote peer should relay (or stop relaying) vertices (blocks or transactions) in real-time.

+16. `DATA`: It is used to relay (propagate) vertices in real-time.

-13. `ERROR`: It indicates an error has occured.
+17. `ERROR`: It indicates an error has occured.
 Usually the connection is closed right after the error.

-14. `DATA`: It is used to propagate a block or transaction in real-time.

-## Initialization

-During the initialization, the following steps must be executed:

-XXX

 ## Phase 1: From genesis to the last checkpoint

 The sync happens between two consecutive checkpoints, i.e., let `[cp0, cp1, cp2, ..., cpN]` be the list of checkpoints, the sync will run between the intervals `[cp0, cp1]`, `[cp1, cp2]`, `[cp2, cp3]`, ..., `[cp{N-1}, cpN]`.
 In each case, the fullnode requests a peer to send a streaming of blocks starting at the end of the interval towards the beginning (e.g., if `cp2 = b200` and `cp3 = b300`, we will receive the block `b300`, followed by `b299`, followed by `b298`, and so on until we receive `b200`).

-As the fullnode's bestblock is always full validated and reaches the genesis, the fullnode can safely decide whether it has already synced until the last checkpoint just comparing the height of the bestblock with the height of the bestblock.
-For clarity, if `bestblock.height >= last_checkpoint.height`, Phase 1 has already been finished.
+The fullnode's best block, always fully validated and reaching back to the genesis, allows the fullnode to determine if syncing up to the last checkpoint is complete.
+This is done by comparing the height of the best block with that of the last checkpoint.
+Specifically, if `bestblock.height >= last_checkpoint.height`, then Phase 1 is considered complete.

-Applying the same idea above, the fullnode can safely check which checkpoints are still pending to be downloaded.
-The downloads are centrally managed by an instance of `SyncCheckpoint`.
-This instance is shared by all peer connections, so we can optimize and distribute the download task among the peers.
+Similarly, the fullnode can identify which checkpoints are yet to be downloaded.
+Download management is centralized through a `SyncCheckpoint` instance, shared across all peer connections.
+This approach optimizes and distributes the downloading task among peers.

+XXX: as of hathor-core v0.58.0, which published the first generally available sync-v2 implementation, this phase is skipped and the syncing from checkpoints is not available.
+It will be available in a future version possibly enabled through a "capability" or a different sync version marker (i.e. sync-v2.1).

 ## Phase 2: From the last checkpoint to the bestblock

+- Send `GET_PEER_BEST_BLOCK` to ascertain the peer's best block.
+- If it matches our best block, we are "block synced," and Phase 3 begins.
+Concurrently, we enter a sleep state and later restart Phase 2.
+- If the peer's best block is already known to us, indicating the peer is lagging, we enter a sleep state and later restart Phase 2, as there is nothing to gain from this peer.
+- If the peer has a best block unknown to us, we are out of sync.
+Send `RELAY false` to stop them from sending real-time transactions, in case this was previously enabled.
+- Conduct a n-ary search to find the best common block, from which we'll start requesting blocks.
+- After finding the best common block, request a stream of blocks starting from that block and ending at the peer's best block, using `GET_NEXT_BLOCKS.` Expect many `BLOCKS` and finally a `BLOCKS_END`, or send `STOP_BLOCK_STREAMING` in case of errors in processing these blocks.
+- Request the necessary transactions for validating those blocks, starting from the transactions we don't have and ending at the highest block in this chain that we have processed.
+We also send the block expected to be the first block of the starting transactions, using `GET_TRANSACTIONS_BFS`.
+Expect many `TRANSACTION` messages and finally a `TRANSACTIONS_END`, or send `STOP_TRANSACTIONS_STREAMING` in case of errors in processing these transactions.
+- This phase does not guarantee reaching the remote peer's best block, but it ensures advancement.
+Restart Phase 2 until "block synced" status is achieved.

-## Phase 3: Sync the mempool
+## Phase 3: Sync the Mempool

-## Phase 4: Real-time propagation

-Node-sync is split into 3 processes:

-`sync-blocks`:
-Start from checkpoints;
-Loop: check best chain, get block range
-Ask peers for a range of blocks (new p2p command), which will be sent in ascending (height) order (note that once a block reaches a checkpoint, it’s state transitions from `not-validated` to `checkpoint-validated`, and this propagates back to all parents, tx included), new blocks are only asked starting from checkpoints, `checkpoint-validated` blocks, or `full-validated` blocks, if there are no blocks on this conditions, we skip this call (and revert to out-of-sync in case we were in-sync);
-TODO: best chain negotiation (if our tips diverge we might have to download the remote’s best chain, we have to negotiate what’s our highest common block to use for asking the block range.
-Continually poll each peer for the continuation of our best chain, from the peer response we can know whether they don’t have the block, that’s their best block, or they have more blocks.
-In case they have that block and no more blocks on that chain, we consider to be in sync with that peer.
-`sync-transactions`:
-Start as soon as we have a block or transaction at the `basic-validated` or `checkpoint-validated` state and it continually asks peers for the parent DAG (BFS right-to-left walk), that is, all the tx parents that we don’t have;
-Continually poll each peer for the transactions we’re missing (that meet the criteria above);
-`sync-mempool` (aka, unconfirmed transactions):
-For each peer start when we’re in sync and our best chain ends in a `full-validated` block;
-Continually poll unconfirmed transactions that each peer has, the command has a limit on how many transactions to return, but this is OK because once they’re confirmed by a block, `sync-transactions` will eventually retrieve them.
+For each peer, start when we’re in sync and our best chain ends in a `full-validated` block.
+Continually poll unconfirmed transactions from each peer.
+The command has a limit on the number of transactions returned, but this is acceptable because once they’re confirmed by a block, `sync-transactions` will eventually retrieve them.

-TODO: sync process diagram

-The sync algorithm runs on each protocol (representing a connection to a peer) and starts by firing up a ticker for `sync-blocks`, which is called periodically until the connection is closed.
-As the validation state of blocks change from `not-validated` to either `basic-validated` or `checkpoint-validated`, the sync algorithm will fire up `sync-transactions` complete the “parent-chain”.
-Eventually all dependencies will be downloaded and the validation state of blocks will transition to `full-validated`.
-When `sync-blocks` retrieves the continuation chain for our best block tip (that is `full-validated`) and the remote peer already has that block tip and no new blocks, the protocol will enter a `in-sync` state, and `sync-mempool` is started, in case we receive 2 or more new blocks (why 2: timing might make the next best block come from `sync-blocks` instead of the remote using `push-data`) from `sync-blocks`, the protocol will revert to `out-of-sync` and `sync-mempool` is stopped.
-Peers `in-sync` will be sent new blocks/transactions via `push-data`.

-In theory `sync-mempool` is not necessary for the syncing of peers to converge, however it should speed-up the process, in particular it helps spread unconfirmed transactions.
+Note: In theory, syncing the mempool is not necessary for the convergence of syncing peers.
+However, it should speed up the process, particularly in ensuring that unconfirmed transactions reach the nodes of miners.

+## Phase 4: Real-time Propagation

+This phase can, in theory, be enabled and disabled at any moment.
+When a peer sends `RELAY true`, it signals the remote peer that it wants to receive relayed transactions/blocks.
+Conversely, `RELAY false` indicates the desire to stop receiving them.
+The only downside of receiving relayed vertices too early is the potential waste of resources in attempting to verify them.
+In practice, this phase is enabled as soon as Phase 3 is reached, as it is a good indicator that the relayed vertices will be successfully processed.
+There isn't really any advantage in enabling it sooner.

 ------------------------------------------------
 [yan]